Subi-02/Optimizing-User-Group-and-Role-Management-with-Access-Control-and-Workflows/Document/Readme.md

-Here you will find the pdf files about the Ideation Phase consists of
+Here you will find the pdf files about:

-1.Problem statement

-2.Empathy Map Canvas

-3.Brainstorming
+1.Ideation Phase

+2.Performance Testing

+3.Project Design Phase

+4.Project Planning Phase

+5.Requirement Analysis